- Infant Thrush - November 11, 2020

 When I first started to talk, I would not pronounce a word well.

-the word correctly, helping me to
+Mom would then repeat the word correctly, helping me to

 say it better.